Hong Kong union joins critics of McDonald's HK, China sale, sees pay squeeze

 "If the buyers in Hong Kong get squeezed by McDonald's as they have in other countries, workers here may get even less as a result," Wong said.

-McDonald's said its franchise model globally is based on mutually beneficial partnerships and the company "treasures" employees as its most important asset.
+McDonald's did not immediately respond to a request for comment, but has said its franchise model globally is based on mutually beneficial partnerships.

-"McDonald’s strictly abides by Hong Kong labor legislation and the statutory requirements," said a spokeswoman for the fast-food company.

-"The level of remuneration of our employees is based on their positions, working experience, expertise, performance, as well as market conditions.
-The current compensation and benefits of McDonald's Hong Kong will not be affected as a result of bringing in strategic partners."